VAR-solutions/knowmyprof/README.md

 1- Open phpMyAdmin and create a user with username 'itbois' and password 'Password@123'

-2- Setup Postfix on your system <a href="https://opensourceinside.blogspot.com/2016/09/how-to-install-and-configure-postfix-to.html">Like this</a>
+2- Setup Postfix on your system <a href="https://opensourceinside.blogspot.com/2016/09/how-to-install-and-configure-postfix-to.html">Click Here</a> for help

 3- cd to_your_hosting_dir(apache root dir)